Nineteenth Sunday in Ordinary Time (Year A)

 Reflect, today, upon who it is that you may need to reconcile with.
 Perhaps you have not yet even had that initial personal conversation required as a first step.
 Perhaps you’re afraid to initiate it or perhaps you’ve already written them off.
 Pray for grace, mercy, love and humility so that you can reach out to those who hurt you in the way Jesus wants.

-Lord, help me to let go of any pride I have that keeps me from being merciful and seeking reconciliation.
+Lord of true unity, help me to let go of any pride I have that keeps me from being merciful and seeking reconciliation.
 Help me to reconcile when the sin against me is small or even great.
 May the compassion of Your heart fill mine so that peace can be restored.
 Jesus, I trust in You.

 You Wicked Servant!